BobRak/OpenHAB-Smartthings/README.md

 # OpenHAB-Smartthings

+**This openHAB Binding is now part of openHAB.
+It is called "Samsung Smartthings" in the Add-ons tab.
+[Click here](https://www.openhab.org/addons/bindings/smartthings/)**

 This is an openHAB binding for use with the Samsung Smartthings hub.
 On 9/19/20 it was submitted to openHAB for review and addition to openHAB bindings collection.
 Until it has been accepted and added to the openHAB platform you can install it from here.

 ## Requires Smartthings App